BlaineMoore/wp-isadmin/README.md

 ### Description

-This plugin provides provides a simple short code to add or hide custom content to your posts and pages based on whether a user is an administrator or not.
+This plugin provides provides a simple short code to add or hide custom content to your posts and pages based on whether a user is an administrator (or other role) or not.

 This started as a way around having an automatic redirect if somebody belonged to a specific WishListMember membership level but not wanting to redirect _off_ of the page if I was an admin (who always has access to all membership levels.)